Antillean iguana

 donated by Herpetofauna

 Within the Dutch Caribbean, the Antillean iguana (Iguana delicatissima) is only found on St. Eustatius, an island of 21 km2.
-The species is under great pressure from multiple threats, including hybridization with the green iguana (Iguana iguana), habitat loss and human consumption.
+The species is under great pressure from multiple threats, including habitat loss and human consumption, but especially from hybridization with the green iguana (Iguana iguana).